Prisma

 automatically tracks the generated SQL shapes.
 Enable caching for these shapes

-through Cache Rules in the dashboard — no code changes needed.
+through Cache Rules in the dashboard.
+No code changes needed.

 Raw queries with annotations